Danni Nicholls (Album Launch)

 - Reviewed By: Tony Birch (FATEA)

 I first saw Danni Nicholls supporting Luke Tuchscherer, both are Bedfordshire based musicians, several years ago and was immediately impressed by her gutsy blues style and was very pleased to come home with her début album "A Little Redemption", first released in 2013 Then came the second album "Mockingbird Lane" in 2015 which confirmed Danni as one to watch So, as soon as "The Vintage TV Recordings" album release was announced I knew I wanted to be there.
 What also helped make my mind up was the venue; St Pancras Old Church is gaining a growing reputation for good music, helped by its excellent acoustics.
-As an added bonus the evening was curated by Gary Smith of Laurel Canyon Music, with Graham Jackson helping on the night, whose efforts at encouraging music in an innovative way were recognised with a nomination in the 2016 FATEA awards.
+As an added bonus the evening was curated and organised by Gary Smith of Laurel Canyon Music, whose efforts at encouraging music in an innovative way were recognised with a nomination in the 2016 FATEA awards.
+Special thanks also to Graham Jackson and all his help in organising the show and run the Merchandise table on the night.

 The evening was a good example of where independent music could be going in the future.
 It wasn't just about an artist and promoter getting together to put on a show.
 It became a multi-media event and then reached out into the wider community.
 St Pancras Church, still an active Parish church, were obviously key players and and Brendan Collins, who deals with the the music for SPOC was running the bar.
 Vintage TV helped pull the whole album together, with Time Out's Ray Jones doing a great job as MC and Nordoff Robbins Music Therapy will benefit with £1 donated from each album sold.